ahsumon85/spring-boot-hibernet-search-spring-security/README.md

 2. create database `basic_security`
 3. change databse username and password
 4. go to browser and enter `http:localhost:8092/`
-5. in the login page under click on registraion link
+5. in the login page below click on registraion link